Designing and Implementing Microsoft DevOps Solutions (AZ-400T00)

 - Enable Continuous Integration with Azure Pipelines

-- Implement a pipeline strategy
+- Design and implement a pipeline strategy

 - Configure agent demands

-- Implement multi-agent builds
+- Implement multi-job builds

 - Explore source control types supported by Azure Pipelines